 After coming out of a particularly existentially challenging time about half a year ago, a friend asked me, so how’d you do it?

 I didn’t have an answer initially.
 I simply did the best I could each day, sometimes not doing much that day aside from the bare essentials.
 It was a drawn out process where things got worse before they got better—seemingly by the bounds for the worse and little by little for the better.
 But better it got, especially when I started asking myself the tough questions and figuring out some of the tips I’ve laid out below.

 As much as I don’t enjoy these periods, there is a purpose for them.
 As much as I may not look forward to them, I know there are more to come.
 They are part of the process.

-They eventually go away, and depending on your situation, you can speed up the process by trying out these 7 ways on how to get out of a rut.
+You can speed up the process by trying these 7 ways on how to get out of a rut.

 1) Uncover the underlying reason

 The very first thing is to let go of the underlying, accusatory feeling that there’s something wrong with you.
 You are not alone; you are human.